Norman O'Neill (composer): Music

 O'Neill's works for the stage include over fifty sets of incidental music for plays, including many by Shakespeare (Hamlet, King Lear, Julius Caesar, Macbeth, The Merchant of Venice, Henry V and Measure for Measure), J. M. Barrie (A Kiss for Cinderella and Mary Rose), and Maurice Maeterlinck (The Blue Bird).
 Mary Rose, perhaps his best received theatre score, first opened in London at the Haymarket on 22 April 1920, continuing until 26 February 1921, with Fay Compton as Mary Rose, a role which was written for her by Barrie.
-Ernest Irving, who deputised as conductor for O'Neill on many occasions, compared a performance of Mary Rose without his music to "a dance by a fairy with a wooden leg."
+Ernest Irving, who deputised as conductor for O'Neill on many occasions, compared a performance of Mary Rose without his music to "a dance by a fairy with a wooden leg".
 The play was revived (with many of the same cast still in place) in 1926.

 In 1910, O'Neill became the first British composer to conduct his own orchestral music on record, directing the Columbia Graphophone Company's house ensemble, the "Court Symphony Orchestra", in a suite taken from his Blue Bird music on two double-sided gramophone discs.
 He received personal congratulations from Sir Edward Elgar on his music for the innovative central ballet sequence of the 1924 revue The Punch Bowl, which ran for over a year with O'Neill's contribution being widely singled out for praise in press coverage.

 His concert works include a number of symphonic suites, chamber and instrumental music, most of it written pre-war, before his theatre music career took off.
 There are two piano trios, Op.
 9 (1900) and the single movement Op.
 32 (1909), and the Piano Quintet in E minor, Op.
-10. Adine O'Neill, who frequently gave first performances of her husband's piano compositions, performed the Quintet for the first time at the Steinway Hall on 16 February 1903.
+10. Adine O'Neill, who frequently gave first performances of her husband's piano compositions, performed the Quintet for the first time at Steinway Hall on 16 February 1903.
 The String Quartet in C, which has been recorded, was derived from manuscripts of various movements held at the Royal College of Music.

 Solo piano works such as the Four Songs without Words and the four-movement suite In the Branches are still occasionally heard.
 The Deux Petites pièces, Op.
 27 were recorded in 2019 by Richard Masters.
+Ensemble Color recorded the Cello Sonata (1896), the Piano Trio op.
+7 (1900), the Soliloquy for double bass and piano (1926) and the Suite In B minor for violin and pianoforte in 2022.
+La Belle Dame Sans Merci (1908) for baritone and orchestra was recorded by the BBC Concert Orchestra with Roderick Williams in 2024.